Founder · NS Studio LLC

 SimplifyEm

-Led product design and QA for property management software; shipped a forms feature that increased daily new users from 25 to 400.
+Led product design and QA for property management software.
+Shipped a forms feature that grew daily new-user signups from 25 to 400.

 2004 — 2008